 If you obtain your decree of dissolution in the next 4 days (i.e. by next Monday 12/31/2018), you fall under the current system where maintenance is tax-shifting.
 And the popular press is full of articles warning people to finish up their divorces now to lock in the current system.

-The Colorado legislature has stepped in to modify both the maintenance and child support statutes to reflect this new tax reality.
+The Colorado legislature has stepped in to modify both the spousal support and child support statutes to reflect this new tax reality.
 In HB 18-1385 which adds new language to the advisory maintenance language in C.R.S.
 14-10-114(3)(b)(I):

 “(b) If the maintenance award is not deductible for federal income tax purposes by the payor and not taxable income to the recipient, the amount of maintenance under the advisory guidelines for parties with a combined, monthly adjusted gross income of ten thousand dollars or less is equal to eighty percent of the amount calculated pursuant to subsection (3)(b)(i)(a) of this section.